-After preparing the diagrams, I communicated them to the development and testing teams for validation.

-4. Preparing Business Requirement Specification (BRS) and Software Requirement Specification (SRS)
+- After preparing the diagrams, I communicated them to the development and testing teams for validation. - 4.
+Preparing Business Requirement Specification (BRS) and Software Requirement Specification (SRS)

-- I documented all business needs in the Business Requirement Specification (BRS) to ensure alignment with stakeholder expectations. - I also created the Software Requirement Specification (SRS), detailing functional and non-functional requirements, use cases, and system design elements.
-This document served as a reference for developers and testers throughout the project lifecycle.
+- I documented all business needs in the Business Requirement Specification (BRS) to ensure alignment with stakeholder expectations. - The Business Requirement Specification (BRS) is a high-level document that outlines the business needs, goals, and expectations for the project - The Software Requirement Specification (SRS) is a comprehensive document that translates the business requirements into detailed functional and non-functional specifications for the development and testing teams.